fastai/course-v3/docs/deployment_flask_gunicorn_docker.md

 **Attach the app to a domain with an ssl certificate**

-If you want to attach the app to a domain name with an ssl certificate, you can do the same we did in the deployment instructions for Flask and Gunicorn, editing the nginx.conf file of the domain name you want to use, pointing it to the port where you have launched the docker container.
+If you want to attach the app to a domain name with an ssl certificate, you can do the same we did in the deployment instructions for Flask and Gunicorn, editing the nginx.conf file of the domain name you want to use, pointing it to the port where you have launched the docker container (see instructions above for the same procedure done in detail for the flask deployment)

-**Upload the image to your account un hub.docker.com, so that you can pull it from anywhere else and launch it anywhere else:**
+**Upload the image to your account on hub.docker.com, so that you can pull it from anywhere else and launch it anywhere else:**

 docker image push nameOfYourDockerhubRepo/NameOfYourImage:ImageTag